Bongiwe Dhlomo-Mautloa

 She has said that the Soweto uprising of 1976, when she was aged 20, politicised her, and her prints have been described as "always political, documenting such historical events as the 1976 Soweto uprising as well as less overtly political activities such as women working".
 Her work has appeared in Staffrider magazine.

 She is married to visual artist Kagiso Mautloa.

+In April 2023, Dhlomo-Mautloa was bestowed the National Order of Ikhamanga (Silver) by the South African Government for her contributions to arts.